|Elliott Sound Products||Linear Power Supply Design|

 The second is to use a capacitor across each winding of the transformer's secondaries.
 Again, I suggest that you use Class-X2 caps, especially for secondaries of more than 50V AC.
 The task gets harder for valve amps, because the secondary voltage is usually in the range of 300V to 600V AC, so a series string of caps will almost certainly be needed.
 When a series string is used, it's a good idea to include resistors in parallel with each cap to ensure the voltage across each is equal.
 Be careful with the resistors - it will often be necessary to use several in series so the voltage across each is limited to a safe value.
 Using resistors with a high voltage across them will almost always lead to eventual failure!

-The third method is common when people decide that fast diodes "sound better", and they add a cap in parallel with each diode.
+The third method is common when people decide that fast diodes sound 'better', and they add a cap in parallel with each diode to slow it down again (that has to be pointless).
 The same can be done with standard diodes.
 This isn't a method I've used, but I'd expect it to be similar to using a single cap (or two caps for a dual winding) across the transformer secondary winding(s).

 None of the above will make much (if any) difference to the harmonics generated within the audio band, but they can help reduce radio frequency noise by a few dB.
 The test used to determine whether there's a benefit or not is 'conducted emissions' - noise and/or interference that's passed back into the mains wiring through the mains lead itself.
 In most cases, it's highly unlikely that you will hear any difference, unless the added cap manages to reduce audible noise (improbable in a well laid out system).